Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-data-attribute-filters.md

 const rating = document.getElementById('rating');
 ```

-The next thing we need is the list items.
+The next thing we need is a list of items.
 We use a `querySelectorAll` to get them.

 ```js
 const elements = document.querySelectorAll('li');